 Nigeria's FBN Holdings injects $66 mln from insurance unit sale into First Bank

-ABUJA, Aug 3 (Reuters) - Nigeria's FBN Holdings Plc FBNH.LG said on Monday it has sold its life insurance company and invested the proceeds of 25 billion naira ($66 million) as equity into its lending business to boost the bank's capital ratio.
+ABUJA, Aug 3 (Reuters) - Nigeria's FBN Holdings Plc FBNH.LG has sold its life insurance company and invested the proceeds of 25 billion naira ($66 mln) as equity into First Bank to boost its capital after restructuring its loan book, FBN said on Monday.

 Nigeria's banks are expected to take a big hit to revenues and face rising borrowing costs this year as central bank measures to support the naira currency squeeze lenders already hit by fallout from the coronavirus and the oil price shock, analysts say.